 A Day in the Life

 Each morning the teacher and the Student of the Day greet the children at the door.
-The students answer the Question of the Day, (for example, “Choose ocean, pool or both.”)
+The students answer the Question of the Day, and practice writing their names when they sign in.
 They then work on a quiet activity before Morning Meeting.

 During Morning Meeting, the children sing familiar songs, greet friends with the handshake song, work on the calendar and learn about the schedule for the day.
 Morning meeting time helps children understand that they are part of a group where they must listen to their teacher and each other, and wait their turn.
 It gives the children time to settle into their day and feel secure about being away from their parents.